One of my favourite deals is back for 2020! Get £5 back when you spend £10 at small shops during the American Express Shop Small event.

-One change this year is that there’s a £50 limit to each card, and as usual you can only use the offer once per participating retailer.
+Once more there’s a £50 limit to each card, and as usual you can only use the offer once per participating retailer.
+That means you can shop at 10 different retailers at most to get the credit.
 Even so I think it’s a cracking way to save money and support small shops.

 Last year I nabbed credit for posh chocs at fancy Soho shop Paul Young Fine Chocolates, bought cheese and spices from Borough Market, picked up a nice bottle of wine and some beers from two local off licences, cut the price of some drinks at a couple of pubs, and ate for less at three or four restaurants.
 And since Becky has a card too, she did the same.
 And if we had more time, we’d have eaten and drunk out much more!

 This summer the promotion will begin on the 22nd June and run until 13th September – a huge 12 weeks.

 If the offer does return in 2020 expect it to run for two weeks from the first or second week in December.

 Here’s what you need to know to take advantage of the offer.

 Some articles on the blog contain affiliate links, which provide a small commission to help fund the blog.
 However, they won’t affect the price you pay or the blog’s independence.
 Read more here.